WRITING A SCIENTIFIC RESEARCH ARTICLEFORMAT FOR THE PAPER

 2. Don't use a table or graph just to be "fancy".
 If you can summarize the information in one sentence, then a table or graph is not necessary.

-3. Make sure figure legends are contain the information necessary so that a person can look at a figure and understand what all the components are including lettering subfigures, abbreviations, scale, organism, technique and what each colored bar represents.DISCUSSION
+3. Make sure figure legends are contain the information necessary so that a person can look at a figure and understand what all the components are including lettering subfigures, abbreviations, error bars, scale, organism, technique and what each colored bar represents.DISCUSSION

 1. Highlight the most significant results, but don't just repeat what you've written in the Results section.
 How do these results relate to the original question?
 Do the data support your hypothesis?
 Are your results consistent with what other investigators have reported?
 If your results were unexpected, try to explain why.
 Is there another way to interpret your results?
 What further research would be necessary to answer the questions raised by your results?
 How do your results fit into the big picture?